• facebook

 Read time: 4 minutes

-You have the option to provide another user with read and write access to a mailbox through mailbox permissions.
-This grants the user the capability to read emails stored in the mailbox, send emails on behalf of another user, and send emails that appear to originate from that mailbox.
+You can grant another user read/write access to a mailbox using mailbox permissions.
+A user can get the ability to read emails from the mailbox, send emails on another user’s behalf, and send emails that appear to have come from that mailbox.

 So, there are three types of permissions-